ndconline/insta/README.md

 ## Disclaimer

 Unofficial, reverse-engineered, no affiliation with Insta360.
-Use at your own risk — sending arbitrary bytes to a BLE characteristic is generally safe (worst case is a no-op or a disconnect) but there's no guarantee against firmware misbehavior.
+Use at your own risk, sending arbitrary bytes to a BLE characteristic is generally safe (worst case is a no-op or a disconnect) but there's no guarantee against firmware misbehavior.
 Don't send raw commands during a firmware update.

 ## License

-MIT — see `LICENSE`.
+MIT, see `LICENSE`.